This information is updated twice yearly. Not all graduate students submit bios.

 |Jennifer Leichliter||(BA Anthropology, 2008 Colorado College; MA Anthropology, 2011 University of Colorado).
 Jen is interested in the paleoecological context of early hominin evolution.
 Her focus includes the reconstruction of faunal community structure and isotopic ecology in South Africa during the Plio-Pleistocene.
 Her advisor is Matt Sponheimer.|

 (BA Interdisciplinary Studies, 2007 Miami University; MA Cultural Anthropology, 2010 University of Denver).
-Willi is working with communities and indigenous media organizations in the Kimberley region of northwestern Australia.
-His dissertation project seeks to understand the various social benefits and upcoming challenges for community media production and circulation.
-Willi is also interested in indigenous film festivals and the emerging film genre of Native American science fiction.
+Willi is working with communities and indigenous media organizations in the Kimberley region of Northwestern Australia.
+By following the social life of media, he seeks to understand diverse Aboriginal conceptions of indigeneity.
+Willi is also interested in the emerging film genre of Native American science fiction.
 His advisor is Jennifer Shannon.

 |James Millette||(BS Anthropology, 2003 Emory University; MA Anthropology, 2007 University of Colorado).
 Jim is interested in understanding the behavioral, ecological and biological effects of primate tooth wear.
 His work combines both field and lab based approaches to better understand how loss of dental function may impact health status, reproductive success and the ability to survive, as well as the role of behavior in mediating such effects.
 His current work is on ring-tailed lemurs at the Beza Mahafaly Special Reserve, in Southwestern Madagascar, where he is carrying out his doctoral field research.
 His advisor is Michelle Sauther.|